 - exclusive possession of property orders

-- Same-sex issues (including dissolving the relationship, custody disputes, support, and property division)
+Same-sex issues, including dissolving the relationship, custody disputes, support, and property division

-- Paternity actions (unmarried couples’ parental/custody disputes)
+Paternity actions (unmarried couples’ parental/custody disputes and child support issues)

-- Drafting and negotiating settlement agreements
+Drafting and negotiating final settlement agreements

-- Extensive experience working with experts and other professionals, including forensic accountants, business valuators, custody evaluators, custody consultants, and private judges.
+Extensive experience working with experts and other professionals, including forensic accountants, business valuators, custody evaluators, custody consultants, and private judges.